Pocono International Raceway, 29 Jul 1972

 - Kingfish 71 (Greg Weld): Built new by Grant King for 1971 but to the same basic design as the 1970 Kingfish.
 First appeared at the 1971 Indy 500 as the #45 Spirit of Indianapolis entry for Larry Dickson, who qualified.
 The team was then taken over by Andy Granatelli and the 1971 car became the #20 entry for Granatelli's regular driver Steve Krisiloff for the rest of the season.
 This may have been Krisiloff's #15 entry at Trenton in April 1972, and was then brought out of retirement for Greg Weld to drive as the #35 at Pocono, after one of the team's 1972 cars had been destroyed.
 The car then remained at King's workshop until his death in a road accident in December 1999.
 Shortly after this, the car was sold to Bruce Weatherston (Chicago, IL).
 It remains in his collection, still in unrestored original condition.

 - Gerhardt 69 (Jim McElreath): New wedge Gerhardt for Myron Caves team for 1969.
 Although announced in February 1969, the Caves Buick wedge was not expected to race until the Indy 500 and the team's older car was used by Jigger Sirois in the early-1969 races.
 The car actually missed the Indy 500 as it was still being put together in chief mechanic Bob Higman's garage in Romney, Indiana, and it first raced by Jim McElreath as the #14 Quaker State Spl at Trenton in July 1969.
 It was then the #74 Gerhardt driven by McElreath, Arnie Knepper and Sam Sessions in 1970.
 McElreath could not qualify the car at the 500 that year, where photographs show a very exaggerated wedge shape.
 Caves had heart surgery in June 1970 and his team disappeared until Ontario 1971 where the car was entered as the #37 Caves Buick with Bruce Walkup in the seat.
 Lee Kunzman qualified this car for the 1972 Indy 500, and it was raced later in the season by McElreath, Johnny Parsons Jr and Greg Weld.
-The Caves Buick team was wound up at the end of 1972, and the subsequent history of their wedge Gerhardt is unknown.
+The Caves Buick team was wound up at the end of 1972.
+In 1978, Jim Jorgensen (Sanger, CA) started racing a 1969 Gerhardt as a Supermodified that bore a very strong resemblance to the Caves Buick car.
+It had been fitted with a 350 ci Chevrolet V8 and a rollcage, and was raced by Jorgensen as #61 in open competition races at Madera Speedway.
+After he finished racing it, it was reported to be in a barn in the Sanger area in the mid-1980s.
+Its history is then unknown until acquired by Toney Edwards (Greenwood, Indiana) in the Fresno area around 2020.

 - Vollstedt 66 (Al Loquasto): Built for 1966 and raced by Billy Foster as the #27 Jim Robbins entry.
 Retained for 1967 and intended to be raced by Lucien Bianchi in 1967 but borrowed by Mario Andretti for the opening race of the 1967 season, only to crash it in practice.
 Bianchi was later bumped at the Indy 500.
 Raced by Jim Malloy for the rest of 1967 and for occasional races in 1968 and 1969.
 To Frank J Fiore's Fiore Racing Enterprises for 1970 and raced as the #43 by Bob DeJong and then in 1971 by Denny Zimmerman.
 Later entered by Fiore as the #43 again for Al Loquasto in 1972, Jerry Karl and Bob Harkey in 1973, and Karl Busson in 1974.
 Later sold by Fiore and the car passed through several collectors until purchased by the Fiore family in 2001.
 Fiore died in 2007 but his son Frank Fiore Jr (Dallastown, PA) continued with the car's long-term restoration.
 The car appeared in public for the first time in 45 years at the Vintage Celebration at Pocono Raceway in August 2017.